nxproject/workspace/WHO.md

 in the 80's, which begun with the same coputing power of the first mainframes that I  used, it just sat on your desk.
-Over time, the power of that computer grew and by linking them together, we got "the cloud", one really big computer, but made of "litte" computers which could "timeshare" the respurces by using containers.
+Over time, the power of that computer grew and by linking them together, we got "the cloud", one really big computer, but made of "litte" computers which could "timeshare" the resources by using containers.

-I like "the cloud", but not just to run a billion people on one "application", I want to run a different applications for a billion people.
-The NX.Node hive is the platform for such an application.
+I like "the cloud", but not just to run a billion people on one "application", I want to run a different application for a billion people.
+The NX.Node hive is the platform for such an application and NX.Workspce is the front end.

 Imagine going to your dog walker and being able to setup a fairly complex application that handles everything from sending out "flyers" to back room accounting, with video conferencing